Health Encyclopedia - SpecialTopic

 - Don't have sexual contact with anyone but your partner

-Your sexual partner should be someone who you know is free from any STI.
+Your sexual partner should be someone who you know does not have any STI.
 Before having sex with a new partner, each of you should get screened for STIs and share the test results with each other.